Use as Directed

 Are you taking medications as prescribed?

-Nearly 3 in 5 Americans take at least one daily medication.
+Nearly three in five Americans take at least one daily medication.
 Unfortunately, many don’t take their medicines properly.

 Taking medications as prescribed by your doctor is known as medication adherence.
 This includes getting your prescriptions filled, taking the medications at the right times and understanding the directions.